rytilahti/python-miio/docs/simulator.rst

 The ``miiocli devtools miio-simulator`` command can be used to simulate devices.
-You can command the simulated devices using the ``miiocli`` tool or any other implementation that talks the MiIO proocol, like `Home Assistant <https://www.home-assistant.io>`_.
+You can command the simulated devices using the ``miiocli`` tool or any other implementation that talks the MiIO protocol, like `Home Assistant <https://www.home-assistant.io>`_.

 Behind the scenes, the simulator uses :class:`the push server <miio.push_server.server.PushServer>` to handle the low-level protocol handling.